IFTTT/RazzleDazzle/README.md

 `RazzleDazzle` is written in Swift 2.0, so it will only compile in Xcode 7 and up.
 If you want to use a library like this that will integrate with an older version of Swift, you can use [`JazzHands`](https://github.com/IFTTT/JazzHands), which is written in Objective-C, and use a bridging header to access the methods from your Swift 1.2 classes.

+Looking for libraries to build awesome keyframe animations like RazzleDazzle on Android?
+Check out [`SparkleMotion`](https://github.com/IFTTT/SparkleMotion).

 ## Contributors

 * [Laura Skelton](https://github.com/lauraskelton), creator.